ajacocks/fah/documents/before_running_playbook.md

  - add FAHControl nodes (soon)
  - add FAHView nodes (soon -if you want it)

  - Set the versions you want to run.
-At the moment 7.6.6 is good. check around: https://download.foldingathome.org/releases/
+At the moment 7.6.9 is latest "public". check around: https://download.foldingathome.org/releases/

  - Set variables down the bottom of the file: